-The Vanderbilt International Scholar Program (VISP) began in 2010.
-The goal of the program is to recruit outstanding international students into Vanderbilt’s Biomedical Research programs and to provide support for them throughout their studies.
-The VISP is one of Chancellor Nicholas Zeppos’s initiatives aimed at strengthening international collaboration and increasing campus diversity.
+The Vanderbilt International Scholar Program (VISP) began as a pilot program in 2010 and ran through the 2015-2016 academic year.
+The goal of the program was to recruit outstanding international students into Vanderbilt’s Biomedical Research programs and to provide support for them throughout their studies.
+VISP was one of Chancellor Nicholas Zeppos’s initiatives aimed at strengthening international collaboration and increasing campus diversity.

-Currently, three VISP initiatives support international students and international collaborations:
+There were three VISP initiatives that supported international students and international collaborations:

-Our primary mission is to support international PhD students here at Vanderbilt.
-International students applying to any one of five specific PhD programs will be considered by VISP for support of their graduate studies.
-For more information about this program, click here.
+- VISP's primary mission was to support international PhD students studying Biomedical Sciences at Vanderbilt.
+International students applying to any one of five specific PhD programs were considered by VISP for support of their graduate studies.

-Our second goal is to support international undergraduate students considering careers in biomedical research and looking for additional research experience via the Vanderbilt International Summer Research Academy (VISRA).
-We offer two sections of VISRA – one during Vanderbilt's academic break (June-July) and a second for those students who study in the Southern Hemisphere and whose academic break is different (Jan-Feb).
-For more information, click on the link for VISRA Undergraduate Experience here.
+- VISP's second goal was to support international undergraduate students considering careers in biomedical research.
+The Vanderbilt International Summer Research Academy (VISRA) offered these students a rigorous research experience.
+There were two sections of VISRA – one during Vanderbilt's academic break (June-July) and a second for those students who study in the Southern Hemisphere and whose academic break is different (Jan-Feb).

-Vanderbilt University School of Medicine Primary Investigators can apply for assistance to bring a foreign-enrolled, non-US citizen graduate student to Vanderbilt as part of their ongoing research collaboration through our Short Term Fellowship program.
-For more information about this, please click here.
+- Vanderbilt University School of Medicine Primary Investigators could apply for assistance to bring a foreign-enrolled, non-US citizen graduate student to Vanderbilt as part of their ongoing research collaboration through our Short Term Fellowship program.